alexsalvatore/microchain/README.md

-# Microchain
+# Microchain 💴

-Microchain™ is a Javascript lib for creating small blockchain on Node JS & Web client.
+_Microchain_ is a Javascript lib for creating small blockchain on Node JS & Web client.

 ## Installation